Family Leave Works New York

-You can take paid family leave to care for your child, parent, parent-in-law, spouse (including a same-sex spouse), domestic partner (whether legally registered or not), grandchild, or grandparent when that person has a serious health need.
+You can take paid family leave to care for your child, parent, parent-in-law, spouse, domestic partner (whether legally registered or not), grandchild, grandparent, or sibling when that person has a serious health need.
 These needs can include a serious physical or mental illness, injury, or condition requiring in-patient care or ongoing treatment by a medical care provider.

 Do I have any other rights?

 Other laws may provide additional rights.
 Note that the coverage and eligibility requirements for these laws vary and workers may be covered regardless of whether they are eligible for NY paid family leave.

 Federal Family and Medical Leave Act: May provide up to 12 weeks of unpaid, job-protected leave to bond with a new child, care for a seriously ill family member, care for your own serious health needs, or address certain military family needs.